 Following a major earthquake in Pakistan in October 2005, Australia contributed more than \$80 million in emergency assistance.
 In 2010 Australia's program grew in response to the devastating floods which swept through Pakistan in July of that year, providing \$75 million in humanitarian and early recovery assistance.
-Australia's total official development assistance to Pakistan for 2011-2012 is estimated at A\$93 million.
+Australia's total official development assistance to Pakistan for 2012-2013 is estimated at A\$86 million.
+In 2012-13 Australia supported the World Food Programme to provide emergency food rations for up to 975 000 people displaced by conflict in the Federally Administered Tribal Areas.

 Commercial links between Australia and Pakistan include BHP Billiton's investment in Pakistan's Zamzama gas field valued at US\$100 million.
-Total two-way trade in 2010 was A\$703 million.
-Major participants in the minerals exploration sector include Antofagasta PLC, a large Chilean copper miner and Barrick Gold Corporation, the world's largest gold producer, at the Reko Diq copper-gold project in Balochistan.
-There is a growing Pakistani community in Australia of approximately 17 000 Pakistan-born people and, in 2010, there were close to 5 000 Pakistani students studying in Australia.
+Total two-way trade in 2012 was A\$879 million, principally food products, coal and cotton exports from Australia to Pakistan and textiles and rice from Pakistan to Australia.
+There is a growing Pakistani community in Australia of approximately 33 000 people of Pakistani ancestry and, in 2012, there were close to 11 000 Pakistani students studying in Australia.